Glencairn Museum News | Number 10, 2012

 Such an undertaking did not always go smoothly.
 As Cullen recalled many years later, “I dropped a bottle of ink on top of a confessional box while [the] priest and confessor was inside.”
 According to Cullen, this “created quite a furore,” but the administrator at Chartres, Canon Yves Delaporte, “was pretty nice about it and seemed highly amused” (Letter to Jennie Gaskill, August 30, 1971).

 In one respect, however, the Angel with Censer window at Glencairn is not an exact copy of the original window at Chartres.
 At Chartres the angel window is actually one of a pair of angels, one positioned on either side of a window depicting the Virgin Mary and Child.
 The angels are shown holding censers to burn incense before Mary, a composition intended to glorify the Virgin as the mother of Jesus.
-The Angel with Censer is placed above a smaller depiction of Aaron, a priest from the Old Testament; a photograph exists (see photo) from the 1930s of a small watercolor painting of this window in the Bryn Athyn glass studio.
-The final Glencairn version executed in stained glass, however, places the angel above a depiction of John, the author of the New Testament’s Book of Revelation.
+The Angel with Censer is placed above a smaller depiction of Aaron, a priest from the Old Testament; a photograph exists (Figure 4) from the 1930s of a small watercolor painting of this window in the Bryn Athyn glass studio.
+The final Glencairn version executed in stained glass, however, places the angel above a depiction of John, the author of the New Testament’s Book of Revelation (Figure 5).

 Why was the image of Aaron the priest exchanged for one of John the Evangelist at Glencairn?
 As a member of the New Church, Raymond Pitcairn was very familiar with one of Emanuel Swedenborg’s works, Apocalypse Revealed (1766), in which the theologian explains the inner meaning of the Book of Revelation—perhaps the most enigmatic book in the Bible.
 It seems likely that by replacing Aaron with John, Pitcairn was reinterpreting the Chartres angel as one of the angels described in the Book of Revelation: